cmtran09/DJReactDoodle/README.md

 `images/<int:pk>/` & `answers/<int:pk>/` & `users/<int:pk>/` (GET)
 All these routes GET the data related to the image / answer / user with the specific id provided at the end of the route.

+Additionally, `images/<int:pk>/` has a PUT request which links the the user artist to the specific image.

 ### Front-End